 - Always be prepared for the earthquake;

-- Let go of your material possessions and value your life;
+- Detach from your material goods and value your life;

 - Stop thinking about the future and live in the present!

-- List your fear situations and face it!
+- List situations of your fear and face it!

-Remember that the unexpected happens to everyone!
+Remember that the unforeseen befall everyone!
 There are thousands of other ways to die and suffer besides earthquakes!

-I don't want to frighten anyone with these comments, but being afraid of these unforeseen events can increase our strength, make us prepared and also increase the value of our lives.
+I don't want to scare anyone with these comments, but being afraid of these unforeseen events can increase our strength, make us prepared and also increase the value of our life.

 How to prepare for an earthquake in Japan?

-The final tips below will help you prepare for earthquakes and finally lose that exaggerated fear.
+The final tips below will help you prepare against earthquakes and finally get over that exaggerated fear.

-- Make sure that the water heaters are fixed and the objects are heavy, on the floor or on the bottom shelves;
+- Make sure water heaters are fixed and heavy objects on the floor or on the lower shelves;

 - Avoid placing heavy objects such as televisions in high places;